Raising Clarrie Hall Dam

 I am very concerned with the third proposed water security project to : "....build a pipeline to connect the Tweed with the City of Gold Coast supply in south-east Queensland.
 The pipeline will provide an alternative water source in the event of a gross failure of the Tweed District Water Supply due to extreme drought or infrastructure failure.
 This pipeline would not negate the need to raise Clarrie Hall Dam."
 IMHO, it is the Gold Coast area all the way down to the NSW border that is having a huge explosion of high rise construction and population explosion.
 In this case if we join the Tweed water supply to GC, I strongly believe that it is the GC that will always have a problem with water shortages and they will be then drawing water from the Tweed, causing the Tweed residents into a constant flux of water restrictions.
 An MOU can often overcome these types of issues IN THE SHORT TERM, but can be overruled in the legal systems.
 Please DO NOT consider a pipeline to join the Tweed water to the GC and leave the Tweed residents in charge and responsible for our own resources.

-Geoff H asked almost 3 years ago
+Geoff H asked over 3 years ago

 Thank you for your comments and inquiry.